Interactions of Economy and Society

 Course V: Economy and Society II

-The course offer at least includes the course ‘Economic History’, and will include other courses, such as international economic law, or law and sustainability, subject to capacity.
+The course offer at least includes the course ‘Economic History’, and will include other courses, such as ‘Debating Inequality’ and ‘Law and Sustainability’, subject to capacity.

 The course ‘Economic History’ is offered each term in English to students of the bachelor-level course programmes at WU.
 You may check the course programme for more details on this course.